stackmate/stackmate/README.md

 Uses the [ruote](http://ruote.rubyforge.org) workflow engine, and embeds a modular [Sinatra](http://www.sinatrarb.com/) application for wait handles

-Unlike CloudFormation, it does not (yet) run as a web application.
+Unlike CloudFormation, it does not  run as a web application.
 Instead it runs everything on the client side

+[Stacktician](https://github.com/chiradeep/stacktician) embeds stackmate to run it as a web application

 Note that only Basic Zone (aka EC2-Classic) is supported for now